hyungmogu/udacity-multi-user-blog/README.md

 The program uses Google App Engine, Google Datastore, Jinja2, Python, HTML5, CSS3, Javscript and jQuery.

 ## Dependencies

+*Note*: This file is compatible with the latest version of dependencies (Last checked: 02/28/2017).

 - python 2.7.6
 - gcloud
   - Google Cloud SDK 145.0.0